Alexander Girard: Herman Miller Textiles Division

 In 1952, Alexander Girard was hired to head the fabric and textile division.
 Girard worked with George Nelson and Charles and Ray Eames to form a design team that has influenced the fundamentals of design throughout the United States and the rest of the world.
 Girard initially established a fabric collection based on his architectural training.
 His first fabric line consisted of plain upholsteries and geometric drapery prints—stripes, circles, and triangles.
 He went on to create many more patterns and designs, largely inspired by folk art.
-He also worked with a 19th-century textile mill he discovered in central Mexico, to create a line of handwoven 100% cotton fabrics.
+He also worked with a textile mill, Telares Uruapan, which he discovered in central Mexico, to create a line of handwoven 100% cotton fabrics.
 Because of the excellent quality and array of colors available, he developed a range of colorful "mexidots"and "mexistripes" which he used in many of his projects including installation backing, ground for environmental enrichment panels and upholstery.

 Girard also developed a furniture collection for Herman Miller in 1967 building on his designs for Braniff Airlines' lounge and office furniture which featured a low sight line and interior/exterior shell separate from the seat cushion to maximize varied upholstery.
 Originals from this collection are rare and have become highly collectible, since they were quite expensive at the time and were in production only for one year.
 In 1971, he developed 40 screen printed graphics on fabrics for Robert Propst's Action Office 2 System.
 These Environmental Enrichment panels add a touch of warmth, color, and design to the office environment.

 T&O (Textiles and Objects) 1961

 This Herman Miller showplace was a unique space filled with textiles and folk art pieces on Manhattan's East 53rd Street.
 Textiles and Objects was an innovation demonstrating textiles as an integral part of interior displays for both designers and the individual consumer.
 The showroom also featured folk art Girard collected from around the world.
-T&O closed in shortly after opening, due to insufficient marketing and a public was not quite ready to add such colorful and exotic objects to the typical 1950s palette of their homes.
+T&O closed in shortly after opening, due to insufficient marketing and a public was not quite ready to add such colorful and exotic objects to the typical 1950s, palette of their homes.

 Independent projects

 Braniff Airways and "The End of The Plain Plane"

 In May 1965, Girard began his design work for Braniff International Airways re-branding campaign called "The End of the Plain Plane".
 This project gave Girard the opportunity to work with textiles, color, and graphics on a grand scale, redesigning everything from the sugar packets to the ticket counters to the color of the planes themselves.
 He used colors like light and dark blue, beige, ochre, orange, turquoise, and lemon yellow to make the planes recognizable from the ground.
 Italian couturier fashion designer Emilio Pucci designed attendant uniforms.

 Girard also designed a line of furniture for Braniff's ticket offices and customer lounges.
-This furniture was also available to the public by Herman Miller in 1967 but was available for one year only.
+This furniture was also available to the public by Herman Miller in 1967, but was available for one year only.